Architect Cover Letter Examples and Templates (Expert Tips)

 Address to a specific person

-Make sure the recipient of your architect cover letter is well-stated.
+Make sure the recipient of your cover letter is well-stated.
 It should be addressed to the hiring manager.
 You can do an online search or engage the company management directly to get the name and address of the hiring manager.
 If you can’t get the details of the hiring manager’s name, you can pick a neutral addressee name such as “Dear Hiring Manager” or even “To Whom It May Concern”.

-Sell yourself
+Market yourself

-Your architect cover letter should summarize your key achievements that align with the job descriptions.
+It should summarize your key achievements that align with the job descriptions.
 In addition, outline your essential soft skills to make your candidature unique and more appealing.
 A cover letter adds “butter” to your resume, and therefore, you should maximize every opportunity to market yourself as the best candidate for the job.

 Include testimonials